playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <div>Hello there! <p>Testing 123</p></div>
 ```

+This is because, when we moved the template into the correct view scope, we moved it in the element tree as well.

-Luckily, we've already covered `@ViewChild`, which is able to get references from further down the view tree than the template is able to.
+Luckily, we've already covered `@ViewChild`, which is able to get references all the way down the view hierarchy tree and provide the value to the component logic.
+Because the *component logic variables are accessible from any child view of the component host view*, you can pass the `testingMessage` template reference variable to the top level.

 ```typescript
 @Component({